Apple Magic Mouse Vs. Magic Mouse 2 - differences and compatibility

 Update:

-For Mac, MacBook, or even iPad users, the Magic Mouse is the best alternative to a trackpad.
-In this article, we'll explore the differences between the original Apple Magic Mouse and the Magic Mouse 2.
+For Mac, MacBook or even iPad, Magic Mouse is the best choice instead of trackpad.
+In this article you see the differences between the first Apple Magic Mouse and Magic Mouse 2 model.

-The Magic Mouse is the first Bluetooth mouse with a multi-touch surface released by Apple for Mac and MacBook devices.
-Although both models appear to have a single button on the top surface, it serves multiple functions.
-Mechanically pressing on the left side acts as a single click, while on the right side, it functions as a right-click, similar to any ordinary mouse with two buttons.
-It's worth noting that enabling the right-click function on both the Magic Mouse (first model) and the Magic Mouse 2 is done by the user through the mouse settings.
-By default, the right-click is disabled.
+Magic Mouse, is the first Mouse Bluetooth model with Multi-Touch surface launched by Apple for Mac and MacBook devices.
+If apparently these two models are provided with a single button on the upper surface, it plays multiple roles.
+Mechanically pressed on the left side will play a simple click, and on the right, it will play a click-right, like any ordinary two buttons.
+It is noted that the activation of Click-right at both the Magic Mouse (first model) and the Magic Mouse 2 will be made a user from the mouse settings.
+Default, click-right is disabled.

-• Quick access to Mission Control by double-tapping with two fingers
+• Fast access to Mission Control by double -pressing with two fingers

 Magic Mouse 2 System Settings